-This article has been published on the 10th of Feburary 2020.
+This article was published on the 10th of February 2020.
+This article was updated on the 30th of April 2020.

 The machine on which the analysis takes place, known as the workstation, should be set-up in a safe yet easy to use manner.
 In this article, several best practice tips will be given, as well as several options to set-up your own analysis workstation.